the-useless-one/pywerview/README.md

                             executed process
         invoke-userhunter   Finds which machines domain users are logged into invoke-processhunter
-                            Searches machinesfor processes with specific name, or ran by specific users
+                            Searches machines for processes with specific name, or ran by specific users
-        invoke-eventhunter  Searches machinesfor events with specific name, or ran by specific users
+        invoke-eventhunter  Searches machines for events with specific name, or ran by specific users

 Take a look at the [wiki](https://github.com/the-useless-one/pywerview/wiki) to see a more detailed usage of every command.